Shaw Park to Olive

 You can dine at several places along the greenway.
 There are places to dine in downtown Clayton on the East side of Shaw Park, and along Ladue Road, Delmar Boulevard and Olive Boulevard.

-The paved trail is 3 miles long.
+The paved trail is 2 miles from Shaw Park to Olive.
+There is also a wide sidewalk on both sides of Olive (between McKnight & Price Rd.) that extends the total distance of the greenway.
+This greenway also connects to the beautiful paved trails within Shaw Park.
 It is mostly sunny and flat.
 It does cross over multiple intersections, so be sure to use the electric signals, look both ways and walk your bike across each street.
 There are no restrooms on this trail, but there are some in Shaw Park.

 This is a great trail for children, especially beginning cyclists.
-Stop and get a treat at Maggie Moos or Jilly’s Cupcake Bar!
+Stop and get a treat at Shake Shack or Jilly’s Cupcake Bar!
 Better yet, relax on a park bench, have a picnic or play on the playground at Shaw Park.

 Centennial Greenway at Shaw Park trail head in Clayton.